-Apart from being a therapist, I am also a teacher with experience of working in mainstream secondary education as well as in SEN schools and pupil referral units.
+Apart from being an Arts Psychotherapist, I am also a teacher with experience working in mainstream secondary education and SEN schools and pupil referral units.

 - MA Dramatherapy, Roehampton University

 - MA Classical Civilisation, Birkbeck College, University of London

 - MA/BA Social and Political Sciences, University of Gdansk